ioam/topographica/models/stevens.jn13/README.rst

 Topographica Installation
 -------------------------

-To run the model without using `IPython Notebook <http://ipython.org/>`_ you will need the Topographica simulator.
+To run the model, you will need the Topographica simulator.
 To install from GitHub, you may follow `these instructions <https://github.com/ioam/topographica>`_.
 In brief:

 ::